peppescab/pokemoninterview/README.md

 # Pokemoninterview

-This is a simple project for testing many new features:
+This is a simple project (fetching a list of pokemons from https://pokeapi.co/) for testing different features:

 * Written in 100% Kotlin
 * Pure Clean Architecture with separation in module